Shadow Tactics: Blades of the Shogun: Plot

 The game is set in feudal Japan.
 The shogun has unified Japan after years of war.
 However, a mysterious warlord known only as "Kage-sama" has emerged, jeopardizing the country's stability.
 The Shogun turns to Oshiro Mugen, a samurai in his service, and assigns him to uncover Kage-sama's true identity and bring him to justice.
 Mugen subsequently recruits four other allies to assist him: Hayato, a cynical ninja; Yuki, a clever, inquisitive young outcast and thief; Aiko, a female ninja and Mugen's paramour; and Takuma, a veteran sharpshooter and alchemist.

 The group investigates the corrupt daimyo Lord Yabu, suspecting him of being Kage-sama due to his involvement in the production and smuggling of illegal weapons, but when Mugen decides to have him assassinated without the Shogun's permission, it triggers a rebellion of soldiers loyal to the Shogun's former ally, General Okkoto.
 The Shogun reprimands Mugen for acting rashly, but allows him nonetheless to deal with Okkoto.
 Defeated, the general commits seppuku with Mugen's help after providing the group with a map that leads to a secret encampment in the marshlands where Kage-sama is hiding.

 The group goes to apprehend Kage-sama, but quickly learn that their target is a decoy and the "encampment" is a trap: the true Kage-sama is none other than Lord Noboru, the Shogun's younger brother and right-hand man.
 Noboru reveals that he opposes his brother's peaceful rule, fearing that it will make warriors like him obsolete.
 He intends to seize power and plunge Japan back into endless war.
 Holding Mugen's companions hostage, Noboru forces the samurai to lead him to the secret refuge of Ryunosuke, the Shogun's heir, and Noboru's son Masaru stabs Ryunosuke dead.
 Mugen's companions escape captivity, but a guilt-ridden and dishonored Mugen commits suicide, though not before Aiko tells him that she is bearing his child.

 After learning that Mugen's companions have survived, Noboru convinces the Shogun that they killed his son; to clear their names, the group abducts Masaru from a bathhouse in Kyoto and sneak their way past the Shogun's men to deliver him personally to their superior.
 Masaru tries to lie, but the Shogun, noting that only he and Mugen knew about his son's hiding place, forces him to tell the truth.
-Leaving Masaru to be put to death for his crimes, the group infiltrates Noboru's castle.
+Leaving Masaru to be put to death for his crimes, the group infiltrates Noboru's castle to kill him with the blessing from the Shogun.
 When they corner Noboru, he attempts suicide.
 The player can choose to let him do it, or execute him themselves.

 Having avenged Mugen, the four comrades are released from their service to the Shogun and go their separate ways.
 Aiko later gives birth to Mugen's son, whom the Shogun adopts as his heir, allowing his legacy to endure.